KhronosGroup/MoltenVK/README.md

 this `MoltenVK` repository, and then run the `External/makeAll` script to create necessary components within the third-party libraries.

-1. Ensure you have `python3` and `asciidoctor` installed:
+1. Ensure you have `python3` installed:

 		brew install python3

+2. **_Optional:_** If you want to generate a Vulkan specification document for inclusion in the final **MoltenVK** distribution package, ensure you have `asciidoctor` installed (you can skip this otherwise):

-		sudo gem install asciidoctor
+		brew install asciidoctor

-2. Recursively clone the `MoltenVK` repository:
+3. Recursively clone the `MoltenVK` repository:

 		git clone --recursive https://github.com/KhronosGroup/MoltenVK.git

-3. Run the third-party build script:
+4. Run the third-party build script:

 		cd MoltenVK/External
 		./makeAll